inet-framework/inet-tutorials/wireless/doc/step7.rst

 -----

-In this step, we try to make link layer communication more reliable by adding acknowledgements to the MAC protocol.
+In this step, we try to make link layer communication more reliable by adding acknowledgments to the MAC protocol.

 The model
 ---------

-We turn on acknowledgements by setting the ``useAcks`` parameter of :ned:`CsmaCaMac` to ``true``.
+We turn on acknowledgments by setting the ``useAcks`` parameter of :ned:`CsmaCaMac` to ``true``.
 This change will make the operation of the MAC module both more interesting and more complicated.